TriumphLLC/Blend4Web/doc_src/scene_settings.rst

     If this parameter is enabled, the engine will render sky in the scene.

 *Paper Sky*
-    If this parameter is enabled, sky gradient will always be drawn from the top of the screen to the bottom, regargless of the camera's position and angles.
+    If this parameter is enabled, sky gradient will always be drawn from the top of the screen to the bottom, regardless of the camera's position and angles.

 *Blend Sky*
     Smooth transition between the horizon and zenith colors.